netsec-ethz/geopki/README.md

 ```
 .
 ├── cmd                           # the go programs
-|   ├── bitstring-performance         # program for measuring the performance of the bit string computations given a volume
 |   ├── geopki-client                 # program for querying a geopki server
 |   └── geopki-server                 # the geopki server program
 |